swapnilrasal/Nyc_Bike_Trip_Project/README.md

 # example -
 *************************************************************************
-> python manage.py insert_bike_trip_records 201306-citibike-tripdata.zip
+> python manage.py insert_bike_trip_records JC-202112-citibike-tripdata.csv.zip

+** note please use files which was created after feb 2021 - new format is applied after this date.

 *************************************************************************

 # After Succesfully Excuting this Data is inserted into Your Database Run Server